Education System in Hungary

 Students planning to pursue their higher studies take admissions in general secondary schools.
 The schools provide four; six or eight-year-long courses and have wide ranging curricula.Secondary Vocational Schools:

 These schools offer general and pre-vocational education in grades 9 to 12.
 The schools take secondary school leaving examination that qualifies the student to pursue higher education and take up vocational education.

 Higher Education Institutions can be established by the state or by private entities.
 The Ministry of National Resources is responsible for establishing general policy, regulatory and control related tasks in line with the provisions of the Act on Higher Education.

-There are altogether 72 universities and colleges.
 Higher Education in Hungary consists of double system with colleges and universities.
 Certain colleges are linked with universities and are functional as college faculties inside universities.
 Every university can also provide college level courses to the students.
 The time period of different courses at college level is minimum 3 years and maximum 4 years.
 However, the time period of different courses at university level is at least 4 years and maximum 5 years (with the exception of medical universities where it is 6 years).